-- Our program follows the delay/cancellation policy of the Miller City-New Cleveland Elementary School.
-If school is canceled so is preschool but if the school delays the following times apply: - One hour delay preschool will start 8:45 and dismisses at 10:45 - Two-hour delay preschool will start 9:45 and dismisses at 11:45 - Three-hour delay preschool is canceled
+• Our program follows the delay/cancellation policy of the Continental Elementary School.
+If school is canceled so is preschool but if the school delays the following times apply:

+- One hour delay morning preschool starts at 9:05 and dismisses at 11:05, afternoon preschool operates the same, 12:05 -3:05 - Two-hour delay-morning preschool starts at 10:05 and dismisses at 12:05, afternoon preschool will start at 1:05 and dismiss at 3:05 - Three hour delay morning preschool is canceled and afternoon preschool operates the same, 12:05 -3:05.